Welcome to Explicit Ideas! A place, where ignited minds come to get healthy, wealthy, and wise!

 During election campaigns, a lot of cash, alcohol, and promises to start flowing from and to all directions.

 Where is the money for all this coming from?

-This cycle of spending millions for the election campaigns, followed by the recovery in billions following the victory of the political party of their choice keep going round and round, every five years.
+This cycle of spending millions for the election campaigns, followed by the recovery in billions following the political party’s victory of their choice, keeps going round and round, every five years.

 But a person who is well-off financially and socially will never be bought by petty bribes.

-At least he/she will identify intelligent politicians so that an intelligent government can be formed instead of criminals and defaulters.
+At least they will identify intelligent politicians to form a smart government instead of criminals and defaulters.

-But how many of us are capable to make that wise decision?
+But how many of us are capable of making that wise decision?

 Why can’t we consider having an online voting mechanism for the Lok Sabha or State Elections?

 Information Technology.
 Due to the advancement of technology, social media, the internet, and smartphones, the following issues merit our attention: –

 (a) Banking on One’s Fingertips.
 All banking services have now shifted from the manual medium to online portals where one can access, transfer, and spend their savings with the help of their smartphones or laptops/ computers.